-- You can’t delete files from the camera.
+- FIXED WITH FIRMWARE UPDATE: You can’t delete files from the camera.
 You also don’t know how full the card is.
 Surprise!
 Card full!
 You better hope to have a free one or a computer nearby.
 This is a brutal limitation.

-- There’s no histogram.
+- FIXED WITH FIRMWARE UPDAE: There’s no histogram.
 Exposures feel shot from the hip, unless you’re using a meter.
 You get overexposure zebras (which you can adjust where they kick in) but no indication of underexposure.
 I feel uneasy exposing this camera.
 I want to SEE what the heck the exposure is, like you know, on every other camera out there including $150 point and shoots.